sidmishraw/nosql-class/Notes.md

 > horizontal partioning, i.e - divide the data by row based on some logic, like the value of some attribute.

+### Pushed the logic of recognizing data from DBMS to the application
+> This is the benefit of the NoSQL dbs

+** Mongo stores the data by stemming (Porter algo?)

+### Versioning for concurrency control
+> Versioning is used to detect problems and not solve the problem.